RAY KAPPE

 Living room of a Ray Kappe Oceanfront Architectural condo

-The condominium features spacious rooms with sweeping views of the ocean, as well as private balconies perfect for summer days.
-Each of the units boasts a family playroom at beach level.
+The condominium features spacious rooms with sweeping views of the ocean and private balconies perfect for summer days.
+Each unit boasts a family playroom at beach level.
 Whether you’re watching the waves roll in or soaking up the rays, this is a truly exceptional place to call home.

 Read More » »